nkadel/ansiblerepo/README.md

 ==========-

-Wrapper for SRPM building tools for ansible 6.x and ansible-core 2.13 using python3.
+Wrapper for SRPM building tools for ansible 6.x and ansible-core 2.13 using python3.9.
 CentOS 7 has ansible from before it was split ansible_collecitons, which is deliberately mislabeled as "ansible", and ansible-core.
 This provides an RPM based update path.

 Stop installing ansible package
 -------------------------------

 Ehe ansible package is now pointless.
-It contains roughly 100 distinct ansible_collections, takes up half a gig of disk to provide only a few modules that an ansible server might actually use.
+It contains more than 100 distinct ansible_collections, takes up at least 300 Meg gig of disk to provide only a few modules that an ansible server might actually use.
 Those modules are better provided by installing ansible-core and using the "ansible galaxy" tool to install them as needed.

 Modules in ansible
 ------------------